Micral

 Micral is a series of microcomputers produced by the French company Réalisation d'Études Électroniques (R2E), beginning with the Micral N in early 1973.
-The Micral N was the first commercially available microprocessor-based computer.
+The Micral N was one of the first commercially available microprocessor-based computers.

 In 1986, three judges at The Computer Museum, Boston – Apple II designer and Apple Inc. co-founder Steve Wozniak, early MITS employee and PC World publisher David Bunnell, and the museum's associate director and curator Oliver Strimpel – awarded the title of "first personal computer using a microprocessor" to the 1973 Micral.
 The Micral N was the earliest commercial, non-kit personal computer based on a microprocessor (in this case, the Intel 8008).

 The Computer History Museum currently says that the Micral is one of the earliest commercial, non-kit personal computers.
 The 1971 Kenbak-1, invented before the first microprocessor, is considered to be the world's first "personal computer".
 That machine did not have a one-chip CPU but instead was based purely on small-scale integration TTL chips.